textileio/powergate/ffs/Design.md

 }
 ```

-It also relies on a _MinerSelector_ interfaces which implement a particular strategy to fetch the most desirable N miners needed for making deals in the _Cold Layer_:
+It also relies on a _MinerSelector_ interfaces which implement a particular strategy to fetch the most desirable N miners needed for making deals in the _Cold Storage_:
 ```go
 // MinerSelector returns miner addresses and ask storage information using a
 // desired strategy.